rehmat1999/Data_Analysis_Python/README.md

-# Data_Analysis_Python
+# Python for Data Analysis
-This is my repo for Data Analysis with Python
+This is my repo for Data Analysis with Python.

+This repo consists of the following:
+- Project 1: Analyzing Sales Data
+- Project 2: